imjoy-team/imjoy-cloud-annotation/docs/user.md

 For each annotation/inspection task, you will receive a URL pointing to the web tool.

-For instance, to annotate the results of a nuclear segmentation, click [**here**](https://imjoy.io/#/app?w=cloud-annotation&plugin=imjoy-team/imjoy-cloud-annotation:Nuclei-Cloud-Annotator@stable&upgrade=1).
-This will open ImJoy in the browser and ask you to install the annotation plugin, confirm, and start the plugin by pressing its name (NUCLEI-Cloud-Annotator) in the side-bar on the left part of the interface.
+For instance, to annotate the results of a nuclear segmentation, click [**here**](https://imjoy.io/lite?plugin=https://github.com/imjoy-team/imjoy-cloud-annotation/blob/main/imjoy-plugins/ImJoy-Cloud-Annotator.imjoy.html).
+This will open ImJoy in the browser and annotation tool.

 To directly try this annotation plugin in the browser, press the `Run` button below.